turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/authorization-in-rails.markdown

 Because we're stubing out a method, we'll need to add the `mocha` gem - similar to yesterday.
 We'll need to add `gem 'mocha'` to our Gemfile and bundle, then `require 'mocha/mini_test'` in the test helper.

 Meanwhile, what's going on with that `role` field?
 Basically, we'll need that in order to determine what level of authorization a user has within the scope of our application.
-There's technically nothing in this test that will fail because we're trying to assign a `role`, but don't have any space for it.
-Rails will simply ignore the extra parameter.

-However, we know this is a distinction that we're going to want to be able to make.
+We know this is a distinction that we're going to want to be able to make.
 Let's drop down into a model test to see if we can develop this behavior.

 We have an empty model test for `User`.
 Adjust that file to include the following: